DarkRelicz/earthbuddy/README.md

 EarthBuddy does not collect or store any personal data.
 All ESG ratings and brand comparisons are processed locally within your browser to ensure user privacy.

+## Challenges & Learning Points

+- Tickers would not always be accurate
+- Data Gaps in free ESG sources required fallback logic

 ## Future Plans

 - Add support for more browsers (e.g., Firefox, Safari).
-- Include detailed ESG breakdowns for each brand.
-- Allow users to suggest brands for ESG evaluation.
+- Allow users to contribute brand feedback and sustainability reviews.

 ## Contributing